Prayagraj Junction railway station: History

-The Varanasi–Allahabad City (Rambagh) line was constructed as a metre-gauge line by the Bengal and North Western Railway between 1899 and 1913.
+The Varanasi–Prayagraj City (Rambagh) line was constructed as a metre-gauge line by the Bengal and North Western Railway between 1899 and 1913.
 It was converted to broad gauge in 1993–94.

+The state government changed the name of the station from Allahabad Junction to Prayagraj Junction in February 2020.

 Electrification

 The Cheoki–Subedarganj section was electrified in 1965–66.

 Workshops

 There are engineering workshops of Indian Railways at the railway station.

 Passenger movement

-Allahabad is amongst the top hundred booking stations of Indian Railway.
+Prayagraj is amongst the top hundred booking stations of Indian Railway.
 The station has two entry sides i.e. City Side to the south and Civil Lines Side to the north.

 Kumbh Mela

-The railways make special arrangements for the huge influx of pilgrims for the Kumbh Mela at Allahabad.
+The railways make special arrangements for the huge influx of pilgrims for the Kumbh Mela at Prayagraj.

 Amenities

 Prayagraj Junction is an 'A' grade railway station.
 It furnishes 3 double-bedded AC retiring rooms, 9 double-bedded non-AC retiring rooms, a 20-bedded dormitory and Wi-Fi for the comfort of passengers.
 The North Central Railways (NCR) have introduced airport like boarding facility so that the passengers will be issued boarding pass to avail facilities at the junction from new state of the art check-in counters.